chayward3113/chayward3113.github.io/README.md

     4. Find a Jekyll theme that you like.
 I have added links in the [More Resources](#more-resources) section below to a variety of Jekyll themes.
     5. Follow your Jekyll themes installation guide.
     6. Click commit changes.
-<br>In this step we again use Etter's step of building a website.
+In this step we again use Etter's step of building a website.
 This time we add a theme to make our Markdown file prettier and easier for our users to read.

 5. ### Rebuild website with style choice
     1. Click code.
 Now you should see a yellow dot above the list of files.
 This indicates that your website is being rebuilt.
 It will be done building when the dot turns into a green check mark this should take a couple minutes.
 For more details on the build including what it is doing, and its progress simply click on the yellow dot followed by details.
     2. Go to https://username.github.io where username is your username.
 You should now see your resume formatted using the style that you chose.
-<br>In this step we use Etter's principle of updating frequently.
+In this step we use Etter's principle of updating frequently.
 Because whenever, we save a change to our repository the site rebuilds within a matter of minutes.
 This allows us to easily make changes to our site that happen almost instantly, making publishing frequently simple.
 Lastly, since we can publish frequently maintaining a catalog of difference doesn't take much effort.
 With every release the developers can simply inform us of the changes and we can describe them in a README for all our users to see.

 ## More Resources
 * If you need a refresher in Markdown or if you are still learning, then here is a [Markdown Tutorial](https://www.markdowntutorial.com/) you may find useful.